Ladysnake/Ladysnake.github.io/public/wiki/cardinal-components-api/upgrade-instructions/CCA-6-changes.md

 4. Click on <samp>Replace All</samp> to perform the replacement
 5. You're done!

+On the maven side of things, the old maven group is aliased to the new one, so your builds should keep working.
+However, to avoid future issues, you should still update the dependency information in your Gradle buildscript, substituting `dev.onyxstudios.cardinal-components-api` with `org.ladysnake.cardinal-components-api`.

 ## Changes to the Base module

 `AutoSyncedComponent` now reads from and writes to a `RegistryByteBuf` instead of a `PacketByteBuf`.
-This new type can be used in exactly the same way, while also allowing to use more vanilla serialization methods.
+This new type can be used in exactly the same way, while also allowing the use of more vanilla serialization methods (notably the new `PacketCodec`s).

-You can use the same Search/Replace procedure as above to handle this migration, first replacing `public void writeSyncPacket(PacketByteBuf` with `public void writeSyncPacket(RegistryByteBuf`, then replacing `public void applySyncPacket(PacketByteBuf` with `public void applySyncPacket(RegistryByteBuf`.
+You can use the same *Search/Replace* procedure as above to handle this migration, first replacing `public void writeSyncPacket(PacketByteBuf` with `public void writeSyncPacket(RegistryByteBuf`, then replacing `public void applySyncPacket(PacketByteBuf` with `public void applySyncPacket(RegistryByteBuf`.

 ## Changes to the Item module